OneWinged-ShunKaido/Google-Play-SSL-Pinning-Bypass/README.md

 # Google-Play-SSL-Pinning-Bypass

-Bypass Cronet Google Play SSL pinning on Android with Frida
+Bypass Cronet Google Play SSL pinning on Android with Frida.

-This Repo includes multiple scripts, especially **gms**_ssl_pinning.js & **gps**_ssl_pinning.js
+This repository includes multiple scripts, particularly gms_ssl_pinning.js and gps_ssl_pinning.js.

-Both are linked & used for Android http(s) communication and sometimes relies on Cronet.
-The deeper we dive into Google's services, the more exciting the journey becomes 😊
+Both scripts are linked to and used for Android HTTP(S) communication, sometimes relying on Cronet.
+The deeper we dive into Google's services, the more exciting the journey becomes 😊.
+We can very roughly summarize the use of these services as follows:

-Thus we can *very roughly* sum up the use of these services as follows:
+gps → com.android.vending

-**gps** -> **com.android.vending**
+gms → com.google.android.gms
-**gms** -> **com.google.android.gms**
+gps (Google Play Services)

-gps is used for Google Play (e.g. Play Store browsing) services traffic generation and whatnot Play Integrity communication:
+Used for Google Play (e.g., Play Store browsing) services traffic generation and other Play Integrity communication, including:

-[PI] Attestation Request (DroidGuard result <-> Google backend)
+[PI] Attestation Request (DroidGuard result ↔ Google backend) gms (Google Mobile Services)

-gms is used for VM/bytecode request for both SafetyNet and Play Integrity.
-Also involved in basic SN communication:
+Used for VM/bytecode requests for both SafetyNet and Play Integrity, and involved in basic SafetyNet communication:

-[SN] VM & ByteCode Request
+[SN] VM & Bytecode Request
-[SN] Attestation Request (DroidGuard result <-> Google backend) [PI] VM & ByteCode Request
+[SN] Attestation Request (DroidGuard result ↔ Google backend) [SN] VM & Bytecode Request